 "We don't have a lot of actual physical data yet on some of these things to be able to say for sure they can go out for six years," explained Doering.

 What goes up can't always come down

 In addition to increasing their life on-orbit, the number of EMUs aboard the station is to increase, too.

-"We can get away with three right now primarily because we have a shorter interval between flights in which we bring suits up and rotate them up and down.
+"We can get away with three right now primarily because we've a shorter interval between flights in which we bring suits up and rotate them up and down.
 We'll be increasing that to four to provide redundancy for the crew members that are going out, even though you only use two at a time, and we are going to be working to develop the capability and procedures to do change-outs of components that we had previously only done on the ground.
-We're going to have the ability to have them done by the crew on-orbit," said Doering.
+We are going to have the ability to have them done by the crew on-orbit," said Doering.

-The addition of a fourth suit will also prevent delays that might otherwise have been caused by having to wait for an extra part to be launched on a Soyuz, Progress, ATV or Orion crew exploration vehicle (CEV).
+The addition of a fourth spacesuit will also prevent delays that might otherwise have been caused by having to wait for a spare part to be launched on a Soyuz, Progress, ATV or Orion crew exploration vehicle (CEV).

-Without the availability of the shuttle after 2010, there will be no capability to bring the EMUs back to the ground.
-Instead, a fiery fate will await each EMU as it is retired.
+Without the availability of the shuttle after 2010, there will be no capability to bring the EMUs back to Earth.
+Instead, a fiery fate will await each suit as it is retired.

-NASA's Orion spacecraft, which will replace the shuttle, does not have the weight allowances to permit the return of a single EMU.
+NASA's Orion spacecraft, which is intended to replace the shuttle, does not have the weight allowances to permit the return of a single EMU.